-Attendance in on Campus Practicum related to SPA759 series
+Attendance policies for clinical sessions related to SPA759 series

-Student clinicians are expected to be at clinic at least 15 minutes prior to the client's appointment time or when requested by the supervisor.
+Student clinicians are expected to be at clinic at least 30 minutes prior to the client's appointment time or when requested by the supervisor.

 Student clinicians are expected to be 100% present for assigned sessions.
 If there is a serious reason for an absence, the following steps should occur: